-Scenario 5 analysis did not consider potential solar PV and storage installation within the perimeter of the WRRF's footprint and is, therefore, likely a conservative estimate of solar generation and storage potential.
-There will likely be significant opportunities to install solar PV or storage on tanks, roofs, and parking areas.
+Scenario 5 analysis did not consider potential solar PV installation within the perimeter of the WRRF's footprint and is, therefore, likely a conservative estimate of solar generation potential.
+There will likely be significant opportunities to install PV on tanks, roofs, and parking areas.

-The 9 MW solar array20 would help the offset WRRF's load, either from solar power generation or from storage in the 9 MW / 53 MWh behind-the-meter battery system.
-The added capacity of the converter stations and solar array would produce enough energy annually to avoid about 7,632,632 tons of atmospheric CO_2 emissions, equivalent to 1.7 million cars off the road.
+The 9 MW solar array would help the offset WRRF's load, either from solar power generation or from storage in the 9 MW / 53 MWh behind-the-meter battery system.
+The added capacity of the converter stations and solar array would produce enough energy annually to avoid about 7,632,632 tons of atmospheric CO2 emissions, equivalent to 1.7 million cars off the road.